Cyberlorians/Articles/MDI-Hardened-Environments.md

-## Microsoft Defender for Identity - Hardened (STIGGED) Setup. ##
+## Microsoft Defender for Identity Hardened Environments ##

-A lot of the work I do consists of working in hardened security baselines.
-In short, that means STIGS are pushed via Group Policy to harden the systems.
+This is a comprehensive installation guide for Microsoft Defender for Identity, specifically tailored for deployment in a hardened (STIG-compliant) environment.

 ## Microsoft Defender for Identity ##